SamWanekeya/dockerizing-react-js-with-nginx-and-self-signed-ssl-certificate/README.md

 ### Contributing

 1. Fork this repo and make changes in your own fork.
-2. Commit your changes and push to your fork `git push origin master`
+2. Commit your changes and push to your fork `git push origin main`
 3. Create a new pull request and submit it back to the project.